Christian Walker Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.72 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.71).

-- The Reds surrender the third-most home runs in baseball (180 total, 1.4 per game).
+- The Reds surrender the fourth-most home runs in baseball (181 total, 1.4 per game).

-- Williamson (4-3) takes the mound for the Reds in his 18th start of the season.
-He's put together a 4.36 ERA in 86 2/3 innings pitched, with 76 strikeouts.

-- His last time out came on Saturday against the Toronto Blue Jays, when the lefty tossed 5 2/3 innings, surrendering four earned runs while giving up nine hits.
+- In his most recent time out on Sunday against the Toronto Blue Jays, the righty threw three innings, allowing eight earned runs while surrendering 10 hits.

-- The 25-year-old has an ERA of 4.36, with 7.9 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .237 batting average against him.
+- In 15 games this season, the 24-year-old has a 4.72 ERA and 12.3 strikeouts per nine innings, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.